koitaxoumemesa/cameo/README.md

 <img src="./data/figure_1.png" alt="Results of analysis and validation" style="display: block; margin: 0 auto;">

 **CAMEO generation workflow and CAZyme analysis.** (A) A schematic of CAMEO generation using the HUMAnN DIAMOND database and dbCAN3.
-(B) A comparison of shotgun metagenomes from _Bifidobacterium longum_ subsp. _infantis_ EVC001-colonized infants (mean relative abundance ~88%) mapped with either a genome-derived annotation for _B. infantis_, the CAMEO-build mapping file, or a previous version of a CAZyme mapping file (‘Original’).
-The PC1 axis is plotted here.
-(C) Mean differences between the CAMEO-derived and the ‘Original’ mapping file in relation to the genome-derived mapping file (‘genome-annotated’) is shown as a heatmap.
-(D-E) PCoA measured by Bray-Curtis comparing EVC001-colonized (~88% _B. infantis_ EVC001 relative abundance) vs control fecal samples (lacking _B. infantis_) using the Original or CAMEO mapping strategies, respectively.
+(B) A comparison of shotgun metagenomes from _Bifidobacterium longum_ subsp. _infantis_ EVC001_-_colonized infants (mean relative abundance ~88%, N = 29) mapped with either a genome-derived annotation for _B. infantis_ CAZymes, the CAMEO-built mapping file, or a previous version of a CAZyme mapping file (‘Original’).
+(C) Mean differences between the CAMEO-derived and the ‘Original’ mapping file relative to the genome-derived mapping file (‘genome-annotated’) are shown, with values closer to zero indicating stronger mapping performance.
+Here, samples with high levels of _B. infantis_ (~88% mean abundance) appear to map more effectively with the CAMEO mapping file.
+(D-E) a principal coordinate plot (PCoA) comparing Bray-Curtis distances between EVC001-colonized (~88% _B. infantis_ EVC001 relative abundance, N = 29) and control infant fecal samples (lacking _B. infantis_, N = 31) using the Original (D) or CAMEO (E) mapping strategies, respectively.
+While the overall relationships between samples is generally preserved, we see more dispersal among control samples (grey) in the CAMEO-mapped figure, and a higher R$^2$ result from the PERMANOVA.

-We used a previously circulated mapping file from 2021 (the ‘original’ mapping file), the _B. infantis_ ATCC15697 genome as a known source of CAZyme annotations to build a compatible CAZyme mapping file (the ‘genome-annotated’ mapping approach), and our CAMEO-derived mapping file.
-We first found that the proportion of reads from EVC001-colonized infants that were CAZyme-mapped with each strategy were 0.7%, 1.6%, and 5.3%, respectively.
+#### Additional information about CAMEO's validation

+During peer-review, some of the questions we received from a Reviewer was whether the 'low' mapping rate could be a product of false positive mapping, whether the higher mapping rate was inherently good, and essentially how can we tell if the performance of the CAMEO mapping file is indeed 'better.'
+All of which are fair questions.

+To address these points, we felt it was worthwhile to add a summarized version of our broader findings to this repo for users to have a broader sense of why CAMEO is a useful tool.

+First, we chose to use this particular data set to test CAMEO because (1) it is real-world metagenomic sequencing data, from fecal samples, and (2) because the infants fed *B. infantis* in this dataset achieved uniformly high levels of this one organism (roughly 88% on average and even beyond 99% relative abundance in some cases).
+In contrast, this organism was absent from the infants that were not fed *B. infantis*.

+We also have a well-annotated genome for this organism, and the genome is annotated directly in [CAZY.org](https://www.cazy.org/b828.html).
+So, we were able to manually curate a ‘genome-annotated’ mapping file as a kind of 'ground truth' of 'known knowns.'
+For the *B. infantis*-colonized infants, this mapping file represents effectively all of the potential CAZymes in these samples.
+If you want to try it out on these samples, you can find it [here](./data/B_inf_GT_uniref90_CAZY.txt.gz).

+We found that the proportion of reads from EVC001-colonized infants that were CAZyme-mapped with each strategy were 0.7% (original file), 1.6% (our curated, genome-derived mapping file), and 5.3% (CAMEO), respectively, among the *B. infantis*-fed infants.
+Filtering the raw data to exclude other species didn't meaningfully improve these mapping rates.
+What you will notice though, is that the CAMEO and genome-annotated CAZYme abundance results are far more similar to each other than the original mapping file (See Panel B, above), and the samples from infants lacking *B. infantis* are more dispersed (Panel E) than the results from the original file (Panel D) - this is a product of the higher mapping rate among across the UniRef90 database.

+While false positives are always a concern, we posit that false-positive/negatives in read mapping itself are inherent to the methods of HUMAnN itself – irrespective of the mapping file used – and is more likely to be consistent, or at least stochastic, across mapping files than differences in false positives.

+The value that CAMEO offers is that we have transparently documented how this mapping file was made, using a robust method (dbCAN), and compared this to a manually-curated mapping file (our 'genome-annotated' mapping file).

 # CAZy dbCAN Pipeline (`cazy_dbcan`)

 We also present a workflow to reproduce the HUMAnN-compatible utility mapping file to match UniRef90 proteins to CAZymes using dbcan4.
 You can adjust the files used in the workflow below to create a utility mapping file for other databases (e.g., UniRef50) as well!
 Or, you can adapt this to build a new mapping file with alternative software (replacing dbcan with your classifier of choice).

 We will plan to update the mapping file for future UniRef/HUMAnN updates as they are released.

 The workflow is used to: